List of Disenchantment characters: Prince Merkimer

-Merkimer (voiced by Matt Berry), is the youngest son of the king and queen of Bentwood.
+Merkimer (voiced by Matt Berry) is the youngest son of the king and queen of Bentwood.
 He is set to marry Bean after his older brother Guysbert is killed, but drinks what he thinks is elf's blood before the wedding to boost his courage.
 It is actually pig's blood, and transforms into a hog while walking down the aisle.
 After that, he stays in Dreamland and hangs around the kingdom.
 After everyone else is turned to stone, Merkimer finds Zøg and they befriend each other until he insults Zøg.
 Later, he encourages Bean to write an autobiographical play, but takes credit for it and stars as Zøg.
 In season two, Merkimer meets his own body, which houses a pig's brain, and has learned to speak and become sentient.
+He does not appear in part 4, however he does appear in part 5.
+At the very end of the series he’s appointed Ambassador of Dreamland by the new Queen of Dreamland Miri.